Herri met de Bles: Work

 His landscapes are different from Patinir's in that de Bles' work shows more foreground landscapes, a looser composition and greater detail.
 His choice of colours is generally less rich than that of Patinir.
 Along with a group of Antwerp-based followers of Hieronymus Bosch that included Jan Mandyn, Pieter Huys, and Jan Wellens de Cock, de Bles brought the tradition of fantastic imagery into northern Mannerism.

-Most of his sketches are in German public collections, namely in Berlin and Hamburg, one of them is stored in the Louvre, Paris.
-Most of his paintings are exhibited in Belgian museums (Namur, Antwerp etc.), besides in the museum of Naples and the Museum of Art History of Vienna.
-Other works are circulating among private collectors and auctions.
+Most of his sketches are in German public collections in Berlin and Hamburg, one of them is in the Louvre, Paris.
+Most of his paintings are exhibited in Belgian museums (Namur, Antwerp etc.), with some in the Museo di Capodimonte, Naples, and the Kunsthistorisches Museum in Vienna.

 In popular culture

-In Richard Powers's novel The Gold Bug Variations (1991), one of the main characters is working on a dissertation whose subject is Herri met de Bles.
+In Richard Powers's novel The Gold Bug Variations (1991), one of the main characters, Todd, is working on a dissertation whose subject is Herri met de Bles.
 The painter's obscurity and his peculiar imagery are woven into the motifs of the novel.

-In Olga Tokarczuk's novel "Empuzjon" one of the minor characters, a beaux arts student, is working on a PhD. thesis on Herri met de Bles.
+In Olga Tokarczuk's novel Empuzjon (2022), one of the minor characters, the fine-arts student Thilo von Hahn, is likewise writing a PhD thesis on the artist.